And every week until it gets warm again because 1. it’s easy, 2. it’s delicious, and 3. cheese.

 Add the chicken to the veggies and sprinkle with the spices, then pour the stock over everything.
 You should have enough stock to come to the top of the veggies and barely touch the chicken; use less or more stock than the recipe states if needed.

 Is drippy a gross word to describe food?
 I say no, but you’re in charge.
 I think that drippy soup is a great thing in this case: the liquid isn’t too thick or thin, and the chicken is EVERYWHERE.
-So hardy without being heavy.
+So hearty without being heavy.

 This isn’t fancy, but by golly it’s delicious.
 Potato soup meets chicken noodle sans noodles plus chowder, and the thyme is SUPER delicious.
 I made this on Saturday and we had people in and out all day for various things, and the house smelled incredible.
 Then people just kind of started….sampling…this, and suddenly it was gone.